 The wide range of coat colors are the same as for the Persian.
 Why not see a slide show with high quality large format images of this cat breed accompanied by comment on a breed standard?

 Divinity top and Abbe bottom -photos ©copyright Helmi Flick.
 These are thumbnail images.
+Click on them for larger versions.

 The Persian has certain medical concerns.
 These are found in the Exotic Shorthair Cat.
-I have also discovered that there are at least potential problems with an asymetrical jaw.
+I have also discovered that there are at least potential problems with an asymmetrical jaw.
 This naturally affects eating and can lead to dental problems.

 Then you have the problems associated with the squashed face, namely, sinus, tear duct overflow.
 These as we know can be minimized by not over-breeding towards the extreme face.
 It’s all about responsible breeding practice.